 Clinical studies of Caldolor did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.
 Elderly patients are at increased risk for serious GI adverse events.

-Caldolor contains the active ingredient ibuprofen, which is (±)-2-(p-isobutylphenyl) propionic acid.
-Ibuprofen is a white powder with a melting point of 74-77°C. It has a molecular weight of 206.28.
+Caldolor (ibuprofen injection) is a nonsteroidal anti-inflammatory drug, available as an 800 mg/8 mL single dose vial (100 mg/mL) and 800 mg/200 mL (4 mg/mL) polypropylene, single dose, ready-to-use, flexible bag for intravenous administration.
+The chemical name is ibuprofen, which is (±)-2-(p-isobutylphenyl) propionic acid.
+Ibuprofen is a white powder with a melting point of 74°C to 77°C. It has a molecular weight of 206.28.
 It is very slightly soluble in water (<1 mg/mL) and readily soluble in organic solvents such as ethanol and acetone.
 The structural formula of ibuprofen is represented below:

 Caldolor is sterile and is intended for intravenous administration only.